Skip to Main Content

 OpenRoad versus Autopay

 If you like OpenRoad’s loan marketplace setup, Autopay boasts a similar experience.
-OpenRoad has a slightly lower minimum annual percentage rate (APR) while AutoPay allows borrowers to refinance vehicles for as little as $2,500 — best for those with less expensive vehicles.
-Autopay has a one-day funding timeline, making it a better option for those in a time crunch.
+AutoPay has a lower starting rate and allows borrowers to refinance vehicles for as little as $2,500.
 However, Autopay doesn’t disclose its minimum credit score, while OpenRoad says it works with borrowers of all credit types.

 OpenRoad versus Auto Approve

-Another lending network option, Auto Approve primarily serves borrowers in the fair credit range with a 640 minimum score requirement.
+Another lending network option, Auto Approve, primarily serves borrowers in the fair credit range with a 650 minimum score requirement.
 The higher maximum loan amount Auto Approve offers is great for those refinancing a more expensive vehicle.
-On top of that, Auto Approve also offers RV and motorcycle refinance loans, unlike OpenRoad.
+Additionally, Auto Approve offers RV and motorcycle refinance loans, unlike OpenRoad.

 What we like and what we don’t like